OpenContributionsProject/opencontributionssite/src/pages/index.md

 Interested in advocating for contributing to open source, or getting involved yourself?
 Let us help you.
-See our [Guides](./guides) for suggestions on how to go about making open source a part of your life.
+Check out our [Guides](./guides) to learn how you can start your open source journey and make a positive impact on the world of software development.

 ## Get Involved